 Halloween in Northern Virginia is a fun mix of spooky and not-so-spooky events plus trick-or-treating hosted by local businesses and towns.
-2019 Halloween events are listed below in three groups: scary fun throughout October, not-so-scary family fun throughout the month, and trick-or-treating options for the weekend leading up to Halloween night.
+2022 Halloween events are listed below in three groups:

 Haunted Trails in Northern Virginia are a fun place for teens and adults to enjoy an extra scary night out.
 The haunted trails listed below are gear to older visitors and may be too intense for young children.
 Follow the website links to purchase tickets and check for weather-related closures.

-Older kids and teens head to Cox Farms at night for the Fields of Fear.
-Experience the scares in the corn maze, forest trail, and wagon rides, then hang out by the bonfire with music, games, and food.
-In 2019, the scares are open Friday and Saturday nights, September 20 to November 2.
-Tickets begin at $15, 7:30 – 11:00 pm.
+Older kids and teens head to Cox Farms at night for the Fields of Fear, featuring scares in the corn maze, forest trail, and wagon rides.
+After the frights, hang out by the bonfire with music, games, and food.

-Breakout!, Workhouse Arts Center, Lorton, Weekends Oct 1 – 31 (select nights)
+Workhouse Haunt, Workhouse Arts Center, Lorton, Oct 1 – Nov 5

-Clifton Haunted Trail, Buckley Park, Clifton Oct 26
+Clifton Haunted Trail, Buckley Park, Clifton, Oct 29

 A trail of terror awaits in Clifton’s Buckley Park, so watch out for monsters and stick to the trail.
-The PG-13 rated trail includes two dozen scary skits with live actors, including local legend The Bunnyman.
-Tickets are $18/$13 online for adults/12 and under (though the trail is likely too intense for younger kids).
-Tickets are $20/$15 day of event.
+The PG-13 rated trail includes scary skits with live actors, including local legend The Bunnyman.
+Ticket prices have not been announced for 2022 but were previously $18/$13 online for adults/12 and under and $20/$15 day of event.
+The haunted trail is likely too intense for younger kids.
 7:00 – 10:00 pm.

 Not So Scary Halloween in Northern VA Fun